Skip to content

 Roles such as Manager and Employee require the user to be linked to an employee record.
 The Timesheet menu, time-off widget, and time tracking widget on the dashboard are only visible when a linked employee record exists.

-Why can’t I see the Timesheet menu or time registration widgets?
+Why can’t a user see the Timesheet menu or time registration widgets?

-If you are an Admin or Owner in a workspace but the Timesheet menu is not visible in the sidebar, and the time-off and time tracking widgets are missing from the dashboard, your user account is not linked to an employee record.
+If a user is an Admin or Owner in a workspace but the Timesheet menu is not visible in the sidebar, and the time-off and time tracking widgets are missing from the dashboard, their user account is not linked to an employee record.
+Link it following the steps above.

 1. Go to AdminUsers